obophenotype/cephalopod-ontology/README.md

 of domain expertise.
 We are looking for people to adopt or contribute to this ontology!

+Email cjm AT berkeleybop DOT org, or obo-anatomy AT lists.sourceforge.net

 ## Browse the ontology

 Currently, in order to browse the ontology it's necessary to load the